Forget the big comeback; Detroit focuses on what can be saved

-DETROIT Feb 18 Imagine a city with open space larger than the size of Paris, where people are planting hardwood trees and vegetable gardens, and neighbors have plenty of room to spread out.
+DETROIT Imagine a city with open space larger than the size of Paris, where people are planting hardwood trees and vegetable gardens, and neighbours have plenty of room to spread out.

 It would sound so idyllic, if only it weren't Detroit.

-The open space is largely abandoned land, the lack of neighbors the result of an inexorable exodus, the planting the work of residents striving to stop the blight from spreading.
+The open space is largely abandoned land, the lack of neighbours the result of an inexorable exodus, the planting the work of residents striving to stop the blight from spreading.

-America loves a big comeback, but Detroiters harbor few illusions.
+America loves a big comeback, but Detroiters harbour few illusions.
 For many here, it's about salvaging what remains of a once-great city.

 Throughout its long decline, Detroit has sought ways to restore to its former glory a city that was home to 1.8 million people, pinning its hopes on grandiose plans for the automotive industry or casinos.

-"What everyone wants is new neighbors," said Khalil Ligon, project manager for the Lower East Side Action Plan (LEAP), a nonprofit focused on some 15 square miles of the city where 55,000 people live.
+"What everyone wants is new neighbours," said Khalil Ligon, project manager for the Lower East Side Action Plan (LEAP), a non-profit focused on some 15 square miles of the city where 55,000 people live.
 "But where are you going to get them?"

 "It's certainly the most realistic plan the city has ever had," said Margaret Dewar, a University of Michigan planning professor in Ann Arbor.